tffdev/Wavefront64/readme.md

 # wavefront64

-**THIS IS A WIP AND ISN'T SUITABLE FOR USE JUST YET.**
+### Usage:

-But hey if you wanna have a try, go ahead!
+`./Wavefront64 your_obj_file.obj <scale> <use gsSP1Triangle>`

-Usage:
+Vertex Scale argument defaults to 30
-* navigate to folder with `obj`,`mtl` and all texture files
+Fast3D argument defaults to false

-* `lua main.lua Your_OBJ_File.obj`
+e.g. `./Wavefront64 Celebi.obj 30`

-* The output will be the same name as your input file name as a C header filetype
+However if you want to help with this project and want to run the development version, replace `./Wavefront64` with `lua main.lua` e.g. `lua main.lua Celebi.obj 30`

-That's it!
-I'll add more to this when it's totally finished!
+Outputs to a C header file of the same name. e.g. `Celebi.h`

-Limitations:
+### Limitations:
-* **Textures MUST be BITMAP files**
+* Textures must be BITMAP files
-* currently only works well with 32x32bit MAX bitmaps
+* Textures must be 32x32 pixels at most
-* can only handle a single mesh
+* can only handle a single mesh, no matter how many verts

-* cannot have more than 30 vertices at the moment (planning to fix this tomorrow!)
+I will be actively working on fixing these limitations after exam season is over!